CandaceDowning/alto/README.md

 - Used React Styled components and set up a small theme.

+- Created a favicon using the alto logo by giving it a background color and converting to an .ico file

 ### Issues
 - Updated the mission.json file to pull images from the public folder for easier access.